baekdusan/aaai26-workshop-prototype/README.md

 ## 🤝 Contributing

-This is a research prototype.
-For questions or collaboration inquiries, please contact [dusanisbaek@gmail.com].
+This is a research prototype for academic purposes.

 ## 🙏 Acknowledgments